aws-samples/amazon-aurora-labs-for-mysql/docs/modules/create-serverless/index.md

 In the **Database features** section, select **Serverless**.
 The selections so far will instruct AWS to create an Aurora MySQL database cluster with the most recent version of the MySQL 5.6 compatible engine in a serverless configuration.

-In the **Settings** section give your database cluster a recognizable identifier, such as `labstack-serverless`.
+In the **Settings** section set the database cluster identifier to `labstack-serverless`.
 Configure the name and password of the master database user, with the most elevated permissions in the database.
 We recommend to use the user name `masteruser` for consistency with subsequent labs and a password of your choosing.
 For simplicity ensure the check box **Auto generate a password** is **not checked**.

 <span class="image">![Database Settings](1-serverless-settings.png?raw=true)</span>